Wireforce-LLC/trafficlight/README.md

   group: Group Name
 ```

 - **group**: Identifies the group or category this router configuration belongs to.
-In this example, it's set to "Blaze".
+In this example, it's set to "Group Name".

 ### Conditional Filtering (If Section)